jbloomlab/dms_tools/docs/dms_summarizealignments.rst

 ``allmutdepth.pdf``
 ~~~~~~~~~~~~~~~~~~~~
 This plot shows the average per-site mutation rate as a function of primary sequence for all variants (unmutated, singly mutated, multiply mutated).
-Note that since we have used ``--mutdepthgroupbyfirst``, the `Example usage`_ above would create four plots.
+Note that since we have used ``--groupbyfirst``, the `Example usage`_ above would create four plots.
 Here we show the first, ``allmutdepth_Lib1.pdf``.

 .. image:: matchbarcodesummary_allmutdepth_Lib1.pdf
    :align: center